-Compelling stories and well-written content that incorporate your brand's message while highlighting the features of your product or service are critical when trying to capture the interest of your target audience.
-This will help you stand out among your competitors and ensure you ecommerce site's content is memorable.
+Compelling stories are critical when trying to capture the interest of your target audience.
+This can include well-written content that incorporates your brand's message while highlighting the features of your product or service.
+It can potentially help you stand out among your competitors and ensure your ecommerce site's content is memorable.

 2. Implement a beautiful and consistent design.

 In addition to compelling content, implement a beautiful and consistent design throughout your ecommerce site.
-Think about your colors, fonts, as well as pricing, product, and checkout pages.
+Think about your colors, fonts, and page layouts throughout your website, especially on pricing, product, and checkout pages.

 Remember, design consistency is key here (similar to the importance of consistency throughout all of your marketing efforts).
 Pre-made templates from popular ecommerce website builders (which we'll cover in the next section) can help ensure your design complements your delivery and brand.